 TCC is subject to certain claims and legal actions arising in its ordinary course of business.
 In addition, TCC's business activities are subject to extensive governmental regulation related to public health and the environment.
-The ultimate outcome of such pending or potential litigation cannot be predicted.
+The ultimate outcome of such pending or potential litigation against TCC cannot be predicted.
+Management accrues contingent liabilities only when management concludes that it is both probable that a liability has been incurred at the date of the financial statements and the amount of loss can be reasonably estimated.
+When management determines that it is not probable, but rather reasonably possible that a liability has been incurred at the date of the financial statements, management discloses such contingencies and the possible loss or range of loss if such estimate can be made.
+Any estimated range is based on currently available information and involves elements of judgment and significant uncertainties.
+Any estimated range of possible loss may not represent the maximum possible loss exposure.
+Circumstances change over time and actual results may vary significantly from estimates.

 For current proceedings not specifically discussed below, management does not anticipate that the liabilities, if any, arising from such proceedings would have a material effect on the financial statements.